codezakh/DataEnvGym/README.md

 ```
 This will install `dataenvgym` as a Python module, so you can do `import dataenvgym`.

-The flag `--config-settings editable_mode=compat` is required for type-checking due to a change in the way editable installs are handled in recent versions of setuptools.
+If you are using VSCode and linting doesn't work against `dataenvgym`, try doing `pip install  -e . --config-settings editable_mode=compat --force-reinstall`.
+This is required for type-checking due to a change in the way editable installs are handled in recent versions of setuptools.
-If you don't care about type-checking, you can ignore the flag.
+If you don't care about type-checking, you can ignore this.

 ## API Keys
 If using Azure OpenAI, set the following environment variables: